On basic $2$-arc-transitive graphs: Semiregular direct factors

-\begin{theorem} Let $\Ga=(V,E)$ be a basic $2$-arc-transitive graph with respect to $G$, and $G^*=\l G_\a,G_\b\r$ for $\{\a,\b\}\in E$.
-If $\Ga$ is not a complete bipartite graph then either $\soc(G^*)$ is simple, or every simple direct factor of $\soc(G^*)$ is semiregular on $V$. \end{theorem} \proof Assume that $\Ga$ is not a complete bipartite graph.
+\begin{theorem} Assume that $\Ga=(V,E)$ is a basic $2$-arc-transitive graph with respect to $G$, and $G^*=\l G_\a,G_\b\r$ for and edge $\{\a,\b\}\in E$.
+If $\Ga$ is not a complete bipartite graph then either $\soc(G^*)$ is a nonabelian simple group, or every simple direct factor of $\soc(G^*)$ is semiregular on $V$. \end{theorem} \proof Assume that $\Ga$ is not a complete bipartite graph.
 Then $G^*$ is faithful on each of its orbits on $V$.
-In view of Theorem \ref{basic-gph-1}, we may assume that $G^*$ is a quasiprimitive permutation group of type {\rm PA} on each of $G^*$-orbits on $V$.
-Let $N=\soc(G^*)$, and write $N=T_1\times\cdots\times T_l$ for $l\geqslant 2$ and isomorphic nonabelian simple groups $T_i$.
+In view of Theorem \ref{basic-gph-1}, we may assume that $G^*$ is a quasiprimitive permutation group of type {\rm PA} on each $G^*$-orbit on $V$.
+Let $N=\soc(G^*)$, and write $N=T_1\times\cdots\times T_l$, where $l\geqslant 2$ and $T_i$ are isomorphic nonabelian simple groups.
 Then $N_\a\ne 1$, and $N_\a$ has no composition factor isomorphic to $T_1$, see \cite[III(b)(i)]{Praeger-ON}.

 5pt

 Let $U$ be a $G^*$-orbit on $V$ with $\a\in U$, and let $W=V\setminus U$ if $\Ga$ is bipartite.
 Clearly, $U$ is an $N$-orbit, and if $\Ga$ is bipartite then $W$ is also an $N$-orbit.
 Note that $N$ is a minimal normal subgroup of both $G$ and $G^*$.
 Since $G^*=NG_\gamma$ for $\gamma\in V$, it follows that both $G$ and $G_\gamma$ act transitively on $\Omega:=\{T_1,\ldots,T_l\}$ by conjugation.
 Let For $1\leqslant i\leqslant l$ and $x\in G$, we have $T_i^x\in \Omega$, and so